uhellstr/oracle.rest-json/f1_json_to_oracle_relational/python/README.txt

 the images downloaded as files in wikif1data/images catalog.

 See the source file for other python libraries you might need to install with pip.

+Example how to run:

+python3 wikif1data.py
+Pleas give hostname or scan-listener name: localhost Give the TNS-string for DB to connect to: PDBUTV1 Oracle Username: sys
+Please give sys password:
+Give Listener port default (1521): 1522